Privacy and Confidentiality

 We would like you to be aware that as a participant in a Lutherwood program or service, your personal health information may be shared with other relevant Lutherwood staff members and joint service delivery partner staff who are working with you and your care team.

 For staff to either collect information or talk to non-Lutherwood people (a counsellor, family doctor, school, OW caseworker, landlord etc.) about you, we ask for your permission or ‘consent’ in writing.
-A signed consent is your written permission for us to ask for and/or share information with specific agencies or organizations or in some cases particular, individuals.
+A consent is your verbal or written permission allowing us to ask for and/or share information with specific agencies, organizations or individuals.

 Consent can be withdrawn at any time by informing us in writing.
 Once consent is withdrawn, we can no longer seek or share information on your behalf.
 Withdrawal of consent cannot reverse any action that was already taken with your previous consent.